 The Youth Voice program is an initiative of QPASTT and run by young people aged 12-25 years from diverse backgrounds who are keen to explore ideas and educate their peers and the broader community on social justice issues, social policy and government processes impacting on young people.
 As well as engaging with young people from refugee backgrounds, the program targets other disadvantaged groups; including young people from cultural and linguistically diverse backgrounds, Indigenous youth and young people with an involvement in child safety or the juvenile justice system.

-The project is a series of sessions run by the steering committee held throughout the year, which are designed to encourage young people to facilitate and deliver forums on issues and solutions relevant to their backgrounds and interests.
+The program is a series of sessions run by the steering committee held throughout the year, which are designed to encourage young people to facilitate and deliver forums on issues and solutions relevant to their backgrounds and interests.
 The main purpose of the project is to provide a constructive platform for young people to discuss issues which are important to them as they directly relate to local and regional government processes.
 The entire process aims to strengthen the social inclusion of young people in their community by providing opportunities for participants to develop leadership, peer support and advocacy skills.
 Youth Voice will also help young people to develop practical skills around event management, budgeting, public speaking, communication skills and community engagement.